Acute myeloid leukemia

 Insufficient use of genetic testing at diagnosis

-For patients with a core-binding factor leukemia, such as inversion 16 or t(8;21), it is a good idea to test, if possible, for a KIT mutation.
-Those with a KIT mutation have an inferior prognosis compared to KIT wild-type CBF patients who have a good prognosis.
+For patients with a core-binding factor leukemia (such as inversion 16 or t(8;21)) it is a good idea to test, if possible, for a c-Kit mutation.
+Those with a c-Kit mutation have an inferior prognosis compared to c-Kit wild-type CBF patients who have a good prognosis.
 For patients with normal chromosomes, the prognosis can be distinguished by checking for the presence of an FLT3 ITD, NPM1 mutation, and for a bi-allelic CEBP-a mutation.

 While initial therapy will not differ based on the results of these, patients with an FLT3 ITD mutation fare poorly and should be considered for an allogeneic stem cell transplant.
 On the other hand, those with an NPM1 mutation without a concomitant FLT3 mutation, and those with bi-allelic CEBP-a mutation can do well with a chemotherapy-only strategy.
 Certainly the panel of important genes to be tested will expand with additional research.
 Already preliminary studies have suggested that detecting a DNMT3A mutation, a TET2 mutation, or an IDH1/IDH2 mutation will also allow modification of the prognosis.

 Overuse of leukopheresis